ttt23/introai_project_map/README.md

 # introai_project_map
-This is my team's project finding the shortest path in the Introduction to AI course in SoICT.
+This is my team's project finding the shortest path in the Introduction to AI course in SoICT-HUST.